Moe Koffman: Background

 Koffman dropped out of school when he found work performing in dance bands.
 In 1950, he moved to the United States, where he played with big bands including those of Sonny Dunham and Jimmy Dorsey.
 In 1955, he returned to Toronto where he formed a quartet and later a quintet.
 He recorded Swinging Shepherd Blues in 1957 which helped establish his reputation as a flautist.
-"Swinging Shepherd Blues" was a hit in the United States, reaching #38 on the Billboard pop chart and #23 on the UK Singles Chart.
+"Swinging Shepherd Blues" was a hit in Canada, reaching #4, the United States, reaching #38 on the Billboard pop chart, and #23 on the UK Singles Chart.

 Koffman was inspired by Rahsaan Roland Kirk to play multiple instruments at once; and had a modified set of straps to hold a tenor and an alto saxophone so that he could put forward incredible chords and improvise at the same time.
 One of the more famous session musicians in Toronto, he appeared in countless commercials, background music, and film and TV soundtracks.
 Most work on bass flute in Canadian soundtracks from 1950 to 1990 in Toronto sessions was done by Koffman on this rare instrument.
 Koffman was also an exponent of circular breathing techniques for his large volumes of sound, and joined fellow Canadian Maynard Ferguson and new age multi-instrumentalist musician Ron Allen in this talent.

 During the 1970s, Koffman recorded several albums with arrangements of works by classical composers including Bach, Mozart and Vivaldi.
 The albums were released by GRT Canada and later by Universal.
 He also was a guest performer with a number of symphony orchestras across Canada.

 He performed with Dizzy Gillespie and Peter Appleyard during the 1980s, as well as continuing to front the Moe Koffman Quintet.
 He often performed with Rob McConnell's Boss Brass.
 From 1956 to 1990, Koffman booked performers for George's Spaghetti House in Toronto, where he performed weekly.
 His compositions "Curried Soul" and "Koff Drops" have been used as the opening and closing themes respectively for the CBC radio show As It Happens since 1972.

 He was appointed to the Order of Canada in 1993 and inducted into the Canadian Music Hall of Fame in 1997.

 Career

 By May 1970, Koffman's album, Moe's Curried Soul was out on the Revolver label.
-It entered the RPM100 album chart at #100 on the week ending May 9th.
+It entered the RPM100 album chart at #100 on the week ending May 9.
 It peaked at #90 on the week ending June 13.

-Koffman recorded a single with The Longo Brothers.
+Koffman recorded the single "City Motions" with The Longo Brothers.
 It charted in the CanCon Top 10 Adult Contemporary chart for a number of weeks in 1984.